Posts

 Vietnam Historical Trip, Day 10: Hanoi to Kuala Lumpur

-How the time flies!
-We must say that we barely to get know Hanoi city of the time constraint.
-Hopefully we can make a come back in the future and explore other parts of Vietnam.
-Our outbound flight scheduled at 3 pm.
+The passage of time is truly remarkable!
+We must say that we barely got to know Hanoi city because of the time constraint.
+Hopefully we can make a comeback in the future and explore other parts of Vietnam.
+Our outbound flight is scheduled at 3 pm.
 Before checking out, we spent some time having breakfast at the Diplomatic Lounge.
 Nu'man also spent time at the pool.
-At noon time, Vietnam Drive picked us up in the afternoon and headed to Hanoi airport.
-Bye-bye Vietnam!!!
+At noon, Vietnam Drive picked us up in the afternoon and headed to Hanoi airport.
+Bye-bye Vietnam.
+Fresh-squeezed juices for breakfast Nice selections Takde orang pun... awal lagi ke?
+Lepak dulu laa...
+Buggy rides are provided 24 hours 4 stars for Vietnam Airlines

 Vietnam Historical Trip, Day 9: Halong Bay

-It took around two hours and half drive to the jetty before we embarked for Halong Bay trip.
+It took around two and half drive to the jetty before we embarked for Halong Bay trip.
 Once we boarded into Song Bien 19 , we knew that this would be an interesting island trip, as opposed to typical snorkeling and islands hoping activities.
-Halong Bay was the shot for Kong movie in 2017 and the island itself was called Skull Island.
+Halong Bay was the shot for the Kong movie in 2017 and the island itself was called Skull Island.
 We were given a sitting table with an Australian family of three.
-As I mentioned earlier, there won't be any snorkeling or swimming on this trip, as you can tell based on our attires.
-So, what we gonna do?
-Let's the pictures do the talking...
+As I mentioned earlier, there won't be any snorkeling or swimming on this trip, as you can tell based on our attire.
+So, what are we going to do?
+Let the pictures do the talking...
+The food onboard was amazing.
+Halong Bay is known for its sparkling waters, towering limestone islands and islets, caves, and traditional floating villages.
+Our boat stopped at one of the village before we transferred to small boat.
+What happened next simply amazed us of the nature beauties.
+You can opt for canoeing around the many of islets Stalactites formation that hang form the cave'...

 Vietnam Historical Trip, Day 8: Da Nang to Hanoi